LibraStack/UnityMvvmToolkit/README.md

 The `IBindingContext` is a base interface for ViewModels.
 It is a marker for Views that the class contains observable properties to bind to.

-> **Note:** In case your ViewModel doesn't have a parameterless constructor, you need to override the `GetBindingContext` method in the View.

-#### Simple property

-Here's an example of how to implement notification support to a custom property.
+Here's an example of a simple ViewModel.

 ```csharp
 public class CounterViewModel : IBindingContext